 ► Special Revenue Funds-Special revenue funds are used to account for the proceeds of specific revenue sources (other than major capital projects) that are legally restricted to expenditures for specified purposes.
-The Sheriff reports one special revenue fund in the special purpose financial statements under the title, Sheriff's Investigative Fund.
-This fund accounts for monies used in accordance with Section 925.055, Florida Statutes.
+The Sheriff reports two special revenue funds in the special purpose financial statements under the title, Sheriff's Investigative Fund & Sheriff's Foundation Fund.
+The Sheriff's Investigative Fund accounts for monies used in accordance with Section 925.055, Florida Statutes.
+The Sheriff's Foundation Fund accounts for the operations of a 501(c)(3) charitable organization organized by the Sheriff's office.